geochurch/www_personalgenomes_org/README.md

 5. run `brew doctor` to check all is well.
 6. run `brew update` to make sure it's up-to-date.
 7. run `brew install python --with-brewed-openssl` to install Python from Homebrew.
-8. run `brew install mysql` to install MySQL.
-9. run `pip install virtualenv virtualenvwrapper` to install virtualenv using pip, our Python package manager of choice.
+8. run `pip install virtualenv virtualenvwrapper` to install virtualenv using pip, our Python package manager of choice.
-10. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
+9. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
-11. To make virtualenv and virtualenvwrapper commands work in future terminals, add the following to your `~/.bashrc` (or create a `.bashrc` file in your home directory if one doesn't exist):
+10. To make virtualenv and virtualenvwrapper commands work in future terminals, add the following to your `~/.bashrc` (or create a `.bashrc` file in your home directory if one doesn't exist):
 `export WORKON_HOME=$HOME/.virtualenvs` and
 `source /usr/local/bin/virtualenvwrapper.sh`.

 #### Linux ####

-1. **(Root user action)** Install python/pip/MySQL dependencies: `sudo apt-get install python-pip python-dev mysql-client libmysqlclient-dev`
+1. **(Root user action)** Install python/pip dependencies: `sudo apt-get install python-pip python-dev`
 2. **(Root user action)** Use pip to install virtualenv and virtualenvwrapper: `sudo pip install virtualenv virtualenvwrapper`
 3. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
 4. To make virtualenv and virtualenvwrapper commands work in future terminals, add the